ReactiveMongo/reactivemongo-site/releases/0.12/documentation/json/overview.md

 import reactivemongo.play.json.collection._

-// Import a list of JSON object as document into the JSON `collection`,
+// Import a list of JSON objects as documents into the JSON `collection`,
 // and returns the insertion count. def importJson(collection: JSONCollection, resource: String): Future[Int] =
   Helpers.bulkInsert(collection, getClass.getResourceAsStream(resource)).
     map(_.totalN)
 {% endhighlight %}

+As illustrated by the previous example, the function `Helpers.bulkInsert` provides a JSON import feature.

 ## Run a raw command